 The Greatest Show on Earth – Desfile

 To many, including some Brazilians, the parade of samba schools is just that, a parade, which is a pity, because it is anything but, and so much more.
-It is a competition, a story, a history lesson, dance, song, movement, in fact the ultimate theatrical performance over two nights by nearly 50,000 actors and dancers, the vast majority of whom are amateurs.
+It is a competition, a story, a history lesson, dance, song, movement, in fact the ultimate theatrical performance over three nights by nearly 40,000 actors and dancers, the vast majority of whom are amateurs.
 If you take the time to read what follows you will learn a little about the riches of the parade, what to look for and when.
 You may even be tempted to take part.
 Because you can, if you would like to.

 So let’s start with the basics and the simple facts that are often overlooked.